Otto Ernst Remer

 Generalmajor Otto Ernst Remer (18 August 1912 – 4 October 1997) was a German Army officer who served during World War II and played a major role in stopping the 20 July plot in 1944 against Adolf Hitler.
-He was a captain and a major (1943-1944), and finally a Oberst (colonel) and a Generalmajor (major general) in 1945.
+He was a captain and a major (1943–1944), and finally a Oberst (colonel) and a Generalmajor (major general) in 1945.
 In his later years, he became a politician and far-right activist.
 He co-founded the Socialist Reich Party in West Germany in the 1950s and is considered an influential figure in postwar neo-fascist politics in Germany.

 Early life

-Otto Ernest Remer was born at Neubrandenburg, Mecklenburg-Strelitz, in the German Empire on 18 August 1912.
+Otto Ernst Remer was born in Neubrandenburg, Mecklenburg-Strelitz, in the German Empire on 18 August 1912.
 He attended a military academy and was commissioned as an officer in the German Army 1932 at the age of 20, a few months before Adolf Hitler rose to power in Germany, initiating a series of laws in the Weimar Republic which made him the sole leader in the country.